zkedem/Set-ClassicTheme/README.md

 ![Screenshot of Set-ClassicTheme in action.](images/demo.png)

 ## Background
-Windows 7 was the last version of Windows to support the Classic theme/visual style.
+Windows 7 was the last version of Windows which allowed users to apply the Classic theme/visual style.
 With the release of Windows 8, users could no longer apply the Classic theme.
 This was despite it being baked into the core of the Windows operating system, unlike Aero or other visual styles.

 Eventually, methods and utilities to enable the Classic theme in Windows 8+ were developed.
 While these do enable the Classic theme, they do so in a rather crude manner, without any provisions for apps that don't work well, if at all, under the Classic theme.
 One such utility, [ClassicTheme.exe](https://forum.thinkpads.com/viewtopic.php?f=67&t=113024&hilit=Classic+theme+on+Windows+8), doesn't even allow you to switch back to your previous theme without a reboot!